I would like to know more about the clustering feature of PRTG. Can you give me an introduction and some basic information about clustering?

 Usage Scenarios for the PRTG Cluster

-PRTG’s cluster feature is quite versatile and covers the following usage scenarios.
+The cluster feature in PRTG is quite versatile and covers the following usage scenarios.

 Failover LAN Cluster